 The Church of England licenses lay ministers to teach the faith, enable mission and lead in church and society.
 It is a ‘bridge’ ministry linking the church and world, faith and everyday life, and God’s story with our story.
 Could God be calling you to develop this ministry?
 If so, there are some resources below to help you begin your exploration.

-If you are interested in either ordained or Licensed Lay Ministry, please talk first with your vicar or chaplain and then, if appropriate, come along to one of our information evenings to find out more.
-Please contact firstname.lastname@example.org to find out when the next 'Am I called to be a Licensed Lay Minister' event is.
+If you are interested in either ordained or licensed lay ministry, please talk first with your vicar or chaplain before coming along to one of our ‘Am I Called to Ministry?’ evenings, which are held twice a year for six weeks.
+Please contact email@example.com to find out when the next event is.

 What kind of person is called to Licensed Lay Ministry?
 What gifts do they need?

 God calls and equips all sorts of people for this ministry, and you can read the stories of some current ministers here.
 However there are six key qualities which the church looks for particularly:

 A love for and daily reliance on God that's rooted in scripture and worship, and an everyday faith that engages wholeheartedly with the world.

 A sense of call to lay ministry and understanding of, and excitement about, licensed lay ministry with a commitment to the discipleship of Christ and to public ministry.

 - Love for People

 A love for people which is empathetic and self aware, and prioritises listening, valuing, and respecting others.
 A desire to build healthy relationships, serve the community, and enable others to join in mission and ministry.

 Wisdom shown by collaborative working and embracing difference.
 An openness to feedback, life-long learning and growth in personal integrity, emotional stability.